DragomirAlin/dragomiralin.ro/_posts/2024-01-06-serverless-computing-with-aws-lambda.md

 - Fission
 - Nuclio

-The key benefit from my perspective is how quickly you can build applications with Lambda when combined with other AWS service.
-It’s not perfect but it’s a great option for many use cases.

-I built some POCs with AWS Lambda and I was impressed by how easy it is to get started with it.
+I built 2 POCs with AWS Lambda and I was impressed by how easy it is to get started with it.

 ## Notifications Service
 Notifications Service is a serverless application that sends notifications to users via email.